Diamond open access: Organization and economics

+The OA Diamond Study introduced a taxonomy of 6 types of diamond OA journals based largely on their ownership status: institutional journals, learned-society journals, volunteer-run journals, publisher journals, platform journals, and large journals.

 Most diamond open access journals are managed by academic institutions, communities or platforms: "The majority of journals (42%) are owned by universities.
 The main alternatives are learned societies (14%) and, to a lesser extent, government agencies, university presses and individuals."
-This integration ensure the autonomy of the journals: they "are inherently independent from commercial publishers as they are not created by them and do not rely on them at the management level."
-The OA Diamond Study introduced a taxonomy of 6 types of diamond OA journals that is strongly associated to their ownership status: institutional journal, learned-society journal, volunteer-run journal, publisher journal, platform journal and large journal.
+This integration ensures the autonomy of the journals: they "are inherently independent from commercial publishers as they are not created by them and do not rely on them at the management level."

 The main sources of support for diamond OA journals are non-monetary: in-kind support from research institutions (such as hosting and software maintenance or copy-editing services) and voluntary contributions.
-Grant funding is significantly less mentioned, possibly as it does not always ensure a regular source of support.
-Since the 1990s, shared platforms have become important intermediary actors for diamond journals, especially in Latin America (Redalyc, AmeliCA, ScIELO, Ariadna Ediciones) and some European countries like France (OpenEdition Journals, via Lodel), or the Netherlands, Finland, Croatia, and Denmark (all via PKP's Open Journal System).
-As the core definition of the diamond model is focused on the lack of APC charges, a few diamond journals (less than 5-10% of the respondents of the OA Diamond Survey) maintain a commercial activities by charging for services or additional features (freemium).
+Grant funding is significantly less-mentioned in surveys, possibly because it does not always ensure a regular source of support.
+Since the 1990s, shared platforms have become important intermediary actors for diamond journals, especially in Latin America (Redalyc, AmeliCA, ScIELO, Ariadna Ediciones) and some European countries such as France (OpenEdition Journals, via Lodel), or the Netherlands, Finland, Croatia, and Denmark (all via PKP's Open Journal System).
+Since the core definition of the diamond model is focused on the lack of APCs, a few diamond journals (less than 5–10% of respondents in the OA Diamond Survey) maintain commercial activities by charging for services or additional features (freemium).

-Running costs of diamond journals are low: half of the 1,600 journals surveyed by the OA Diamond Study "reported costs lower than 1000$/€" per year.
-The median cost per articles is around $200, which is significantly lower than the standard prices of Article Processing charges in commercial open access journals.
-Theses low costs can be accounted by institutional support, limited expenses and reliance on volunteer work: 60% of the journals surveyed in the OA Diamond Study were at least partly run by volunteers.
-The governance model has a direct impact on the economic model of Diamond open access journals.
-Journals embedded in an academic institution are more like to benefit from direct fundings or support whereas "journals owned by learned societies rely significantly more on membership fees".
+Operating costs of diamond journals are low: half of the 1,600 journals surveyed by the OA Diamond Study had costs below $/€1,000 per year.
+The median cost per articles is around $200, which is significantly lower than standard APCs for commercial open access journals.
+These low costs are accounted for by institutional support, limited expenses, and reliance on volunteer work: 60% of the journals surveyed in the OA Diamond Study were at least partly run by volunteers.

+The governance models of diamond journals also have an impact on their economic models.
+Journals embedded in academic institutions are more like to benefit from direct funding or support, whereas "journals owned by learned societies rely significantly more on membership fees".
+Despite these supports, a significant number of diamond journals still lack funding for their basic operations.
+Finally, unlike APC-funded journals, research funding organizations tend not to support diamond OA journals, though there are proposals for new direct funding mechanisms.

 Issues and perspectives

 Apparent limitations of focus

-Although the introductory definition points to diamond open access as referring to "texts (such as books and scientific journal articles) published/distributed/preserved with no fees to both readers and authors", a conceptual narrowing of focus in recent discussions can be perceived that practically limits the definition's scope to mostly refer to journals.
+Recent discussions of diamond open access have taken an increasingly narrow focus, limiting the definition to mostly refer to journals, instead of the full range of academic texts.

-While this narrowing of conceptual focus might be due to pragmatic reasons, as a concept, it needs to be kept in mind that diamond open access is a format-agnostic concept that can include all research outputs, from journals to the long form (book chapters, monographs) that plays an important role in the Humanities and Social Sciences.
+Others argue that diamond open access should be a format-agnostic concept that can include all research outputs, including long form works like book chapters and monographs, which play an important role in the Humanities and Social Sciences.